bogomirov/keyboard-shortcuts/README.md

 #Upgrade

 You can upgrade your local copy of the project with the last changes in the remote repository pretty easily.
-On Windows 7 execute in Command Prompt:
+On Windows&reg; 7 execute in Command Prompt:

 1) Switch to the folder where you have installed your local copy: